The Nest

 Structural Components of the Townhouse

 A review of the townhouse’s structural components is critical.
-A qualified engineer, not an inspector, should be responsible for the survey, as many New York City townhouses are historical buildings.
+A qualified engineer, rather than an inspector, should be responsible for the survey, as many New York City townhouses are historic buildings.
 Because many structural components are listed above, you will use the engineer the most when determining the inspector.
 Any blemish will be costly and may damage the townhouse owner’s ability to finance and insure the building.

 Note that the prospective townhouse owner is solely responsible for paying the inspector or surveyor.
 While the bill will be high, you can pay the costs with your closing costs.